artxc/auth-rec/README.md

-# auth-rec
-SVM Classification for Author Attribution
+# SVM Classification for Author Attribution